Concord, Massachusetts: Literary history

 Concord has a remarkably rich literary history centered in the 19th century around Ralph Waldo Emerson (1803–1882), who moved there in 1835 and quickly became its most prominent citizen.
 A successful lecturer and philosopher, Emerson had deep roots in the town: his father, Rev. William Emerson (1769–1811), grew up in Concord before becoming an eminent Boston minister, and his grandfather, William Emerson Sr., witnessed the battle at the North Bridge from his house, and later became a chaplain in the Continental Army.
 Emerson was at the center of a group of like-minded Transcendentalists living in Concord.
 Among them were the author Nathaniel Hawthorne (1804–1864) and the philosopher Amos Bronson Alcott (1799–1888), the father of Louisa May Alcott (1832–1888).
 A native Concordian, Henry David Thoreau (1817–1862) was another notable member of Emerson's circle.
 This substantial collection of literary talent in one small town led Henry James to dub Concord "the biggest little place in America."

 Among the products of this intellectually stimulating environment were Emerson's many essays, including Self-Reliance (1841), Louisa May Alcott's novel Little Women (1868), and Hawthorne's story collection Mosses from an Old Manse (1846).
 Thoreau famously lived in a small cabin near Walden Pond, where he wrote Walden (1854).
 After being imprisoned in the Concord jail for refusing to pay taxes in political protest against slavery and the Mexican–American War, Thoreau penned the influential essay "Resistance to Civil Government", popularly known as Civil Disobedience (1849).
 Evidencing their strong political beliefs through actions, Thoreau and many of his neighbors served as station masters and agents on the Underground Railroad.

-The Wayside, a house on Lexington Road, has been home to a number of authors.
+The Wayside, a house on Lexington Road, has been home to several authors.
 It was occupied by scientist John Winthrop (1714–1779) when Harvard College was temporarily moved to Concord during the Revolutionary War.
 The Wayside was later the home of the Alcott family (who referred to it as "Hillside"); the Alcotts sold it to Hawthorne in 1852, and the family moved into the adjacent Orchard House in 1858.
 Hawthorne dubbed the house "The Wayside" and lived there until his death.
 The house was purchased in 1883 by Boston publisher Daniel Lothrop and his wife, Harriett, who wrote the Five Little Peppers series and other children's books under the pen name Margaret Sidney.
 Today, The Wayside and the Orchard House are both museums.
-Emerson, Thoreau, Hawthorne, and the Alcotts are buried on Authors' Ridge in Concord's Sleepy Hollow Cemetery.
+Emerson, Thoreau, Hawthorne and the Alcotts are buried on Authors' Ridge in Concord's Sleepy Hollow Cemetery.

 The 20th-century composer Charles Ives wrote his Concord Sonata (c.
 1904–1915) as a series of impressionistic portraits of literary figures associated with the town.
-Concord maintains a lively literary culture to this day; notable authors who have called the town home in recent years include Doris Kearns Goodwin, Alan Lightman, Robert B. Parker, and Gregory Maguire.
+Concord maintains a lively literary culture to this day; notable authors who have called the town home in recent years include Doris Kearns Goodwin, Alan Lightman, Robert B. Parker and Gregory Maguire.